 How to Use These Open Burning Rules

-(1) This Division classifies all open burning into one of seven classes: Agricultural; Commercial; Construction; Demolition (which includes land clearing); Domestic (which includes burning commonly called "backyard burning" and burning of yard debris); Industrial; or Slash.
-Except for field burning within the Willamette Valley regulated through OAR chapter 340, division 266 and slash burning administered by the forest practices smoke management plan of the Oregon Department of Forestry, this Division prescribes requirements for and prohibitions of open burning for every location in the state.
-Generally, if a class of open burning is not specifically prohibited in a given location, then it is authorized subject to 340-264-0050 and 340-264-0060 and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
-In addition, some practices specifically mentioned in 340-264-0040 are exempted from this division.
+(1) This division classifies all open burning into one of seven classes: Agricultural; Commercial; Construction; Demolition (which includes land clearing); Domestic (which includes burning commonly called "backyard burning" and burning of yard debris); Industrial; or Slash.
+Except for field burning within the Willamette Valley regulated through OAR 340 division 266 and slash burning administered by the forest practices smoke management plan of the Oregon Department of Forestry, this division prescribes requirements for and prohibitions of open burning for every location in the state.
+Generally, if a class of open burning is not specifically prohibited in a given location, then it is authorized subject to OAR 340-264-0050 and 340-264-0060 and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
+In addition, some practices specifically mentioned in OAR 340-264-0040 are exempted from this division.

 (2) Organization of rules:

-(a) OAR 340-264-0020 is the Policy statement of the Environmental Quality Commission setting forth the goals of this Division;
+(a) OAR 340-264-0020 is the Policy statement of the EQC setting forth the goals of this division;

-(b) OAR 340-264-0030 contains definitions of terms that have specialized meanings within the context of this Division;
+(b) OAR 340-264-0030 contains definitions of terms that have specialized meanings within the context of this division;

-(c) OAR 340-264-0040 lists specific types of open burning and practices that are not governed by this Division;
+(c) OAR 340-264-0040 lists specific types of open burning and practices that are not governed by this division;

-(d) OAR 340-264-0050 lists general requirements that usually apply to any open burning governed by this Division;
+(d) OAR 340-264-0050 lists general requirements that usually apply to any open burning governed by this division;

 (e) OAR 340-264-0060 lists general prohibitions that apply to most open burning;